bazelbuild/rules_go/tests/core/nogo/custom/flags/README.rst

 .. _nogo: /go/nogo.rst
 .. _go_library: /docs/go/core/rules.md#_go_library

-Tests to ensure that custom `nogo`_ analyzers run and detect errors.
+Tests to ensure that custom `nogo`_ analyzers that consume flags can be supplied those flags via nono config.

 .. contents::

 custom_test
 -----------
-Verifies that custom analyzers print errors and fail a `go_library`_ build when a configuration file is not provided, and that analyzers with the same package name do not conflict.
-Also checks that custom analyzers can be configured to apply only to certain file paths using a custom configuration file.
+Verifies that a simple custom analyzer's behavior can be modified by setting its analyzer flags in the nogo driver, and that these flags can be provided to the driver via the nogo config `analyzer_flags` field.
+Also checks that invalid flags as defined by the `flag` package cause the driver to immediately return an error.